 Not all homes are suitable for those who cannot manage steps or stairs easily.
 People who have been injured or the frail aged are likely to find it difficult to go upstairs in their homes.
-Rather than having to purchase a house with no steps and then have the trouble of packing and calling a removals company like Brilliance Removalists Melbourne, the options of installing a lift of some kind should be looked into.
+Rather than having to purchase a house with no steps and then have the trouble of packing and calling a removals company the options of installing a lift of some kind should be looked into.
 There are several different types.

 The simplest and easiest of all is the chair lift that works in tandem with your staircase.
 It is just like a chair, but it attaches to the handrail and glides gently up or down at the touch of a button.
 There is a seat belt to ensure safety.
 Those using it need to be able to work out how to operate the chair and to stay in it for safety, so it may not suit anyone with dementia unless they have a carer with them all the time.

 Perhaps more convenient, a lift that takes two or more people can be installed inside the home.
 It doesn’t take up much room and the mechanical parts can be in the basement or the ceiling cavity to save space.
 In some cases they can be on the top of the lift so no more room is needed.

 There are several types of lifts for homes and the one you choose may depend on your budget, but you also need to have the installers look at your home to see which one would be the best fit.
 For instance, your home may be designed with the garage or storage area underneath and external stairs leading to the first floor, which is the living area.
 Then there could be another storey for the bedrooms.